brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-v1-changelog/brainreg.md

 python -m pip install brainreg[napari]
 ```

+## Command-line executable

+The command-line executable has retained the name `brainreg` and has undergone no usability changes.

+## `napari` plugin

+When loading the plugin in `napari`, you will now find it listed under the plugins menu as "`Atlas Registration (brainreg)`" rather than "`Atlas Registration (brainreg-napari)`".
+If you have external scripts that reply on the internal name of the plugin, you will need to update these to `brainreg` (from`brainreg-napari`) accordingly.

 ## `brainreg-segment`

 This package has been renamed `brainglobe-segmentation`.

 Beyond this renaming, there have been no internal changes to the package, so you may continue to use it as previously.
 However, you will need to switch all occurrences of `brainglobe_segment` to `brainglobe_segmentation` in your Python scripts.